 - Fill in first date of employment.

-- Certify examination of document(s) with signature, name of company rep and company information.
+- Certify examination of document(s) with signature, name of company rep, and company information.

-What is the purpose of Section 3 of Form I-9?
+What is the Purpose of Section 3 of Form I-9?

-Section 3 is now called Supplement B, Reverification and Rehire and is also the responsibility of the employer.
-This supplement relates to re-verification of expired documents.
 Usually, this section will be left blank.
 Re-verification is not required for permanent residence cards, green cards, passports, or drivers’ licenses.
 If re-verification is required and an employer doesn’t do so, then they are knowingly employing an undocumented worker.

 Acceptable documents that need to be re-verified: